2023-VT-Spring-Capstone/tooling/mysql_maxwell/README.md

 # Included Items
-1. a docker-compose.yml to build containers for MySQL, Maxwell, Kafka, and other services.
+1. A docker-compose.yml to build containers for MySQL, Maxwell, Kafka, and other services.
 2. A mysql_init folder includes the SQL file required to initialize the MySQL database.
 3. A config folder contains the files necessary to configure the settings of both MySQL and Maxwell.